 Heart-shaped Valentine's Day Soap Recipe

 - 136 g Coconut oil (refined) 4.8 oz

 Ingredients to add after Trace

-- I always advise to get everything prepared and measured before starting to make soap.
+- I always advise getting everything prepared and measured before starting to make soap.
 Get your equipment set out, measure out all the ingredients.
 This includes the clay in a heat-proof jug, water in another jug, lye in a jar, coconut oil in the main soaping pan, shea butter in a heat-proof dish or small pan, and liquid oils should be in a kitchen bowl or jug.
 You can also pre-measure your essential oils if you wish.As for apparel.
-You should wear closed toe shoes, a long sleeve shirt, hair pulled back, and wearing eye protection and rubber/latex/vinyl gloves.
+You should wear closed-toe shoes, a long sleeve shirt, hair pulled back, and wearing eye protection and rubber/latex/vinyl gloves.